zendframework/zend-config/doc/book/migration/to-v3.md

 one key exception: `Zend\Config\Factory` no longer requires usage of zend-servicemanager for resolving plugins.

-The reason this is considered a backwards compatibility break, however, is due to signature changes:
+The reason this is considered a backwards compatibility break is due to signature changes:

 - `Factory::setReaderPluginManager()` now accepts a
   `Psr\Container\ContainerInterface`, and not a `Zend\Config\ReaderPluginManager`